devopsftw/vergilius/README.md

 plugin or create self signed certificate.

 # identity
 Vergilius has an identity.
-To move vergilius seamlessly, copy `vergilius/identity` consul folder to your new cluster.
+To move vergilius seamlessly, copy `vergilius/identity` consul kv folder to your new cluster.
 If no identity found on start - it will be created for you.

-- Consul key: `vergilius/identity/private_key` — private dsa3 encrypted RSA key with password specified in env `SECRET`
+- Consul key: `vergilius/identity/private_key` — private dsa3 encrypted RSA key with password specified in env `SECRET`, used for certificates signing.
 - Environment variable: `SECRET` - used for any encryption in vergilius

 # service configuration